webpack/webpack.js.org/content/concepts/module-resolution.md

 require("./file");
 ```

-In this case, the directory of the resource file is taken to be the context directory.
+In this case, the directory of the resource file is taken to be the context directory (the directory of the currently processed file).
 The given relative path is joined to the context path to produce the absolute path to the file.

 * Module path